Pouriya-Jahanbakhsh/emeter/README.md

 [emeter@localhost,foo@localhost]
 ```

-Add node(s) in application environment variables as value of `nodes` which should be list of nodes for `emeter` application. `sys.config` example:
+Also we can add node(s) in application environment variables as value of `nodes` which should be list of nodes. `sys.config` example:
 ```erlang
 [
 {emeter, [{nodes, [node2@host2, node2@host2, node3@host3]}]}